mesosphere/kudo-spark-operator/kudo-operator/docs/latest/submission.md

 Forwarding from [::1]:4040 -> 4041

 ```
-After that you can verify Spark UI is available on `localhost:4040`:
+After that the Spark UI should be available via URL: [localhost:4040](localhost:4040):

 ![](./resources/img/spark-ui-1.png)